Jess Duffin: Women's Big Bash League

-In June 2016, a month after Duffin signalled a return to top-level domestic cricket, the Melbourne Stars announced they had "won the race for the prized signature of the former Australian batter" by recruiting her for the WBBL|02 season.
+In June 2016, a month after Duffin signalled a return to top-level domestic cricket, the Melbourne Stars announced they had "won the race for the prized signature of the former Australian batter" by recruiting her for the WBBL02 season.

 On 20 January 2017, in a match against the Hobart Hurricanes at Bellerive Oval, Duffin pulled off arguably the most unlikely victory of her career.
 Facing Amy Satterthwaite and needing 12 runs from the last two legal deliveries, Duffin hit a six off the first ball.
 Then, she hit a four off what was deemed a no-ball.
 With Satterthwaite having to bowl an additional delivery, Duffin worked a single through the leg side to claim a last-gasp six-wicket win.

-In September 2017, Duffin switched to the Stars' crosstown rival, signing with the Melbourne Renegades ahead of WBBL|03.
+In September 2017, Duffin switched to the Stars' crosstown rival, signing with the Melbourne Renegades ahead of WBBL03.
 In the first game of the season, on 9 December 2017 against the Sydney Thunder at North Sydney Oval, she recorded her highest WBBL score with an innings of 81 off 47 and was named Player of the Match.
 Requiring 28 more runs with 17 balls remaining, Duffin was dismissed in controversial fashion by what commentators and players believed to be an illegitimate catch.
 The momentum of the contest then swung dramatically and the Renegades lost by eleven runs.